 Muscle building and increased strength tend to go hand in hand.
 If you’re fueling your body properly and strength training multiple days a week, you should start seeing some progress in your fitness as well.

 Feeling strong is one thing, but the best way to track this is to log your workouts each week.
 Note how many reps and the weight used, and aim to increase the amount each week.
 Training programs that utilize progressive overloads are perfect for this.

 Feeling puffier or bigger is normal and likely a good sign you’re growing your muscle fibers.
-Lifting weights increases fluids to your muscle giving you that post weight training pump, especially when you are just getting started with strength training.
+Lifting weights increase fluids to your muscle giving you that post weight training pump, especially when you are just getting started with strength training.
 Over time, some of the water retention may diminish but you should continue to feel bulkier.

 One of the best ways to measure your visual progress is with daily or weekly progress photos.
-Stand in front of a mirror and take a full body photo.
+Stand in front of a mirror and take a full-body photo.
 Repeat and assess your visual transformation regularly.
 You will be both amazed and motivated by the results you see.

 Ultimately the most efficient way to measure your muscle gain progress is to assess your body composition at the beginning and end of your bulk.
-You can opt for an affordable and convenient at home scale, or schedule a DXA/DEXA scan that estimates your body fat percentage within a 1.6% margin of error.
+You can opt for an affordable and convenient at-home scale, or schedule a DXA/DEXA scan that estimates your body fat percentage within a 1.6% margin of error.

 You should be seeing your lean body mass increase, more so than any body fat you’ve gained.
 If you’re finding you’re gaining a lot more fat than planned, you may want to slow down your bulk and revisit your nutrition.